 Module Two: Video Lecture: Research on Prescription Diversion in Veterinary Medicine (Dr. Steven Seiler)

-Module Six: Conclusion (Mr. Bill Gibson)
+Module Seven: Conclusion (Dr. Meggan Graves & Mr. Bill Gibson)

 REGISTERING FOR THE COURSE

-The course will close on December 31, 2021.
+The course will close on December 31, 2023.